Frequently Asked Questions

 - Health Tourism

 How do I get an appointment?

-To become a client at Bespoke Surgical, we will first ask you for your insurance information in order to determine your coverage and eligibility.
-From there, you will be provided with a secure link to provide us with your basic registration details.
-Filling this out ahead of time negates the need for any fussy paperwork that you’re used to filling out in-office, and allows for the physician to see and treat you without the customary long wait times generally associated with going to the doctor’s office.
+To become a client at Bespoke Surgical, we will first ask you to fill out a New Patient Registration form for your basic information and insurance information in order to determine your coverage and eligibility.
+Filling this out ahead of time helps us to create your chart before your visit, and keeps your visit quick and easy.
 At Bespoke Surgical, your time is just as important to us as ours is.
 Once we have registered you as a patient, one of our patient advocates will reach out to you immediately via phone or email to schedule your appointment.
-Click to here get started.
+Get started by registering for an appointment today.

 Have you had any prior testing done?

 If you have had any recent testing done pertaining to your visit with Bespoke, please provide us with copies of the reports prior to your consultation with us.

 Do I need to prepare for my consultation in any way?

 No preparation is necessary for your office visits.
 Some patients utilizing our proctological services may prefer to cleanse or utilize an enema prior to their consultation, but we ask you not to do so as it may irritate the examination site or interfere with obtaining an adequate cytology sample should one be necessary.